-If you have experience only with some of the above tools then mention those tools and say that I have specialization in these tools and have an overview about the rest of the tools.
+If you have experience only with some of the above tools then mention those tools and say that I have specialization in these tools and have an overview of the rest of the tools.

 26. What is the use of etckeeper-commit-post and etckeeper-commit-pre on Puppet Agent?

-Answer to this question is pretty direct just tell the uses of the above commands:
+Answer: Answer to this question is pretty direct just tell the uses of the above commands:

 - etckeeper-commit-post: In this configuration file you can define command and scripts which executes after pushing configuration on Agent.